-The benchmark index for each of the funds (excluding the Income Strategies Trust which is benchmarked against the Bloomberg NZBond Bank Bill Index) is a composite index.
+The benchmark index for each of the funds is a composite index.
 This is determined by using the benchmark index (or indices) for each asset class and combining them according to each fund's target weighting to each asset class for the relevant period.